 What we do

-Asha Kiran's goal is to provide children from poor or deprived families the financial aid and support necessary to sustain their basic right to an education.
+Asha Kiran's goal is to provide children from low to no-income families, with financial aid and support necessary to sustain their basic right to an education.

 In turn, we have a duty to provide regular and detailed feedback to our sponsors about the impact and outcomes of their sponsorship, in the form of progress reports.

 Who we are

-organization as they share our guiding principle and obtain a sense of satisfaction from their work.
+We share a common sense of passion, commitment, core principles and obtain a deep sense of satisfaction from our work.

 Zero administrative costs